Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/typescript-browser/index.md

 <!--vale on-->

 To track revenue from a user, call revenue each time a user generates revenue.
-For example, 3 units of a product was purchased at $3.99.
+In this example, 3 units of a product was purchased at $3.99.

 ```ts
 import { revenue, Revenue } from '@amplitude/analytics-browser';